LearnersGuild/guide/Learning_Guide/Kickoff.md

 - How do you address any pinches or misunderstandings in communication?
 - Exchange phone numbers if comfortable to do so for communication purposes.

+**You should plan 15 to 20 minutes for this conversation.
+Don't spend too much time on it, and don't skip it**

 #### Check on your outline review

 Check on your PR,